SiziweLupondo/SiziweLupondo/README.md

 - # About Me

-Hello! 👋 I'm Siziwe Lupondo , a passionate data scientist, machine learning scientist, and business intelligence analyst.
+Hello! 👋 I'm Siziwe Lupondo , an aspiring data scientist, machine learning scientist, and business intelligence analyst.
 I'm dedicated to leveraging data-driven insights to make informed decisions and solve complex problems.
 With a strong background in data analysis, machine learning, and business intelligence, I am always eager to explore new challenges and opportunities in the field of data science.

 ## My Expertise